system-zero/system-zero/README.md

 But it has not yet reached in a stable milestone, plus it still requires LLVM, as it can not yet compile itself.

-There is also Rust, as we actually are living in the kingdom of Rust.
+There is also Rust, in fact we are actually living in the kingdom of Rust.
-The meaning of the existance of Rust is to become a safe system language, that will offer, close to C[++] performance, with a model that is called  borrowing and owning.
-To do that, the genious programmers, created a new tottaly system, but which is nothing like that as before, so programmers should dedicate  some time to understand.
+The meaning of the existance of Rust is to become a safe system language, that will offer, close to C[++] performance, with a model that is called  borrowing and owning, which is a bright new system, that programmers should  adjust  and dedicate some time to understand.

 We know that C is not safe.
 It doesn't do any automatic memory managment, and the compiler it will not prevent you or even warn you usually, from blowing up